 5. The Full Thing

-From MVP, your goal is to reach the final version of your product, with all the features you want.
-This is the real moneymaker, the product that will get its audience.
+From the MVP, your goal is to reach the final version of your product, complete with all the features you envision.
+This is the true revenue driver—the product that will captivate its audience.

-However, as you know, in today’s world, products don’t just get made.
-They continue to get made.
-You need to keep updating the software, improving it or introducing new elements, to keep your user base and attract new customers.
+However, as you know, in today’s world, products are never truly „finished.”
+They continue to evolve.
+You must keep updating the software, improving it, and introducing new features to retain your user base and attract new customers.
+Systems must also be continuously monitored to ensure proper functionality and adaptation to changing business requirements.

 SDLC VS. LSD